 Student Housing and Transportation Assistance

-Students coming to June's academic summer camps from beyond the Chattanooga area may stay with friends and family who live nearby, with parents in a hotel (the Ooltewah Hampton Inn and Holiday Inn Express have Southern discounts), or in the men's and women's residence halls on wings reserved specifically for this event.
+Students coming to June's academic summer camps from beyond the Chattanooga area may stay with friends and family who live nearby, with parents in a hotel (the Ooltewah Hampton Inn and Holiday Inn Express have Southern discounts), or in our residence halls on wings reserved specifically for this event.
 Each residence hall suite room is double occupancy and shares a bathroom with the adjoining room.

 Whenever possible, campers will be assigned to board with a student from their same area of study; however, specific roommate requests are considered.
 Community building is a big part of any academic immersion experience and our hope is that conversations related to each day's projects will last right up to (perhaps even slightly past) curfew and lights out.